TakuyaShintate/tsts/docs/src/modules/scalers.rst

 Identity Scaler
 ---------------

-Apply identity scaling (values are not changed at all)
+Apply identity scaling (values are not changed at all).

 .. code-block:: yaml